-Does the front-end of your website load fine?
-Then this warning is a false positive and can be safely ignored.
+If the front-end of your website loads without any issues, this is probably the case in your situation.
+The warning is a false positive and can be safely ignored.
 A false positive can occur on some hosting environments where the hosting provider doesn’t allow the plugin to retrieve the webpage.

 Does the front-end return a warning or error?
 Please follow the steps below to diagnose and fix the issue.

-the no response from webpage notice shows when Really Simple SSL cannot load your homepage over SSL.
+The no response from webpage notice also shows when Really Simple SSL cannot load your homepage over SSL.
 This is often caused by a misconfiguration on the server or an invalid SSL certificate.
-The first step in fixing this warning is to check if your site uses a valid SSL certificate.
 This can be tested with the Qualys SSL Labs test tool.
 This test will return a lot of information about the currently used SSL certificate, including any errors or misconfigurations.
-If the test returns a ‘T’ grade, then your site uses an invalid SSL certificate.
+The test should return a grade A.

 Really Simple SSL cannot obtain or install an SSL certificate for you.
 The plugin is a tool to configure your site for SSL and requires a valid SSL certificate before it can work correctly.
 If your site has an invalid SSL certificate we recommend to obtain a certificate at your hosting provider, they can help you install the certificate which is often the fastest and easiest solution.
 Once a valid certificate is installed, Really Simple SSL will be able to detect it and the warning should disappear.

 The Qualys SSL Labs test tool can return a number of different errors.
 For example, a ‘no secure protocols supported’ error.
 This error indicates that the server cannot be reached on port 443, the SSL port.
 This is often happens because of a misconfiguration on the server and can be fixed by your hosting provider.